citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `custom_properties` (Attributes List) **This is an advanced feature.
 Use with caution.** Custom properties to be set for the machine catalog.
 For properties that are already supported as a terraform configuration field, please use terraform field instead. (see [below for nested schema](#nestedatt--provisioning_scheme--custom_properties))
 - `gcp_machine_config` (Attributes) Machine Configuration For GCP MCS catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--gcp_machine_config))
 - `machine_domain_identity` (Attributes) The domain identity for machines in the machine catalog.<br />Required when identity_type is set to `ActiveDirectory` (see [below for nested schema](#nestedatt--provisioning_scheme--machine_domain_identity))
-- `network_mapping` (Attributes) Specifies how the attached NICs are mapped to networks.
+- `network_mapping` (Attributes List) Specifies how the attached NICs are mapped to networks.
 If this parameter is omitted, provisioned VMs are created with a single NIC, which is mapped to the default network in the hypervisor resource pool.
 If this parameter is supplied, machines are created with the number of NICs specified in the map, and each NIC is attached to the specified network.<br />Required when `provisioning_scheme.identity_type` is `AzureAD`. (see [below for nested schema](#nestedatt--provisioning_scheme--network_mapping))
 - `nutanix_machine_config` (Attributes) Machine Configuration For Nutanix MCS catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--nutanix_machine_config))
 - `vsphere_machine_config` (Attributes) Machine Configuration for vSphere MCS catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--vsphere_machine_config))
 - `xenserver_machine_config` (Attributes) Machine Configuration For XenServer MCS catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--xenserver_machine_config))